Breeding Mystery Snail and Eggs

 What do mystery snail eggs look like?

 While each type of snail will have different eggs, in the case of freshwater snail their eggs are easier to see in freshwater aquarium.
 The snail’s eggs will be clumped together with a ribbon and may have a transparent sac that holds them together.
-The eggs look like clear jelly bubbles may have a certain color depending on the type of snail.

 How to hatch mystery snail eggs